The Incredible Hunk

 Getting back to a (different) challenge

-, and turn it into a 32-bit value.
+We will want to take a Hunk, and turn it into a 32-bit value.
 A sort

 of "reverse-hash".
 But, not a reverse hash.
 We want to generate a new, unique